 Hay Stacks or Rolls

-Beginning in late summer, take a look around anywhere in the Midwest, and you will see haystacks and hay rolls everywhere!
-In our house, we debate which is the “right” shape for hay bales – in a square or a roll.
+Beginning in late summer, look around the Midwest, and you will see haystacks and hay rolls everywhere!
+We debate hay bales’ “right” shape in our house – is it a square or a roll?

 Autumn Photoshoot Location #5

 Local Farm or Petting Zoo